STORYMIRROR

 Beneath the reef

-Called magical Mariana Trench
+Called the magical Mariana Trench

 The Mer-King Arthur